 The Program in Quantitative and Computational Biology is offered by the Lewis-Sigler Institute for Integrative Genomics and its affiliated departments.
 It is designed for students with a strong interest in multidisciplinary and systems-level approaches to understanding molecular, cellular, and organismal behavior.
 The curriculum introduces students to experimental and analytic techniques for acquisition of large-scale quantitative observations, and the interpretation of such data in the context of appropriate models.
 Strong emphasis is placed on using global genome-wide measurements (e.g., microarray gene expression, sequence, phenotype) to understand physiological and evolutionary processes.

 Examples of ongoing research include organizational principles of metabolic networks, quantitative modeling of cell-biological processes, mapping the genetic basis of complex bacterial behavior, comparative genomics analysis of regulatory networks, the genetic basis of quantitative phenotypic variation, and genomic plasticity and mechanisms of phenotypic adaptation.

 At the core of the curriculum is independent research initiated in the fall of junior year, in which students participate in the design, execution, and analysis of experiments in a host laboratory of their choice.
 The required courses provide a strong background in modern methodologies in data analysis, interpretation, and modeling.
 A certificate in quantitative and computational biology is awarded to students who successfully complete the program requirements.

 Admission to the Program

 Students are admitted to the program after they have chosen a concentration and consulted with the program committee, or the Director of the program, in May of their sophomore year.
-Although students are encouraged to find a lab on their own, the program committee will, if necessary, assist students in selecting a laboratory for their junior independent and thesis work.
+Although students are encouraged to find a lab on their own, the program committee will, if necessary, assist students in selecting a laboratory for their junior independent and senior thesis work.
 Students must have identified a lab and research project by the first day of their junior year fall semester.
 Admission requires the completion of prerequisites listed below.
 Electives are chosen in consultation with the adviser.

 There are two possible tracks for entry into the QCB certificate program: